 You should be given a written summary of your child’s progress when they are aged between two and three years, and an Early Years Foundation Stage profile when your child leaves nursery to go to reception class at primary school.

-There are some specific sources of financial support for Early Years childcare settings for children with SEND.
+There are some specific funds for Early Years childcare providers to help them meet the needs of children with SEND.

-Ask to speak to the SENCO, and explain your child’s needs and the helful strategies needed for supporting them.
+Ask to speak to the SENCO, and explain your child’s needs and any strategies that are helpful or needed to support them.

-Financial support for childcare costs for children with SEND that parents/carers can apply for...
+What financial support for childcare costs for children with SEND can parent-carers apply for?

-Free childcare for some 2 year olds - If you are on a low income or your 2 year old has Education Health and Care plan or receives disability living allowance; you may be able to get 15 hours a week free childcare in term-time.
+Free childcare for some 2 year olds - If you are on a low income or your 2 year old has a Education Health and Care Plan or receives Disability Living Allowance; you may be able to get 15 hours a week free childcare in term-time.

-Short Breaks - For children in receipt of Disability Living Allowance (DLA) middle or high rate.
-Funding is allocated for eligable childre for activities to support the disabled young person to have an enjoyable break away from their main carer.
+Short Breaks - For children who receive of Disability Living Allowance (DLA) middle or higher rate.
+Funding is allocated for eligible children for activities to support the disabled young person to have an enjoyable break away from their main carer.

 - 15 hours free childcare for all 3 & 4 year olds